franciskershaw/slice-of-pie/testing.md

 * Constant review during development using Gitpod's browser previewers and Chrome developer tools.
 * User testing of the deployed site when close to completion.
 * Manual user story testing during and after the writing of the code.
-* Automated unit test of the order form.
+* Automated unit testing of the order form.
 * Automated testing of the HTML and CSS files using the WC3 validators.
 * Automated testing of the JavaScript and Python files using JSHINT and PEP8 Online respectively.
 * Automated testing of the site's accessibility using the WAVE accessibility tool.